-Brilliant Bairstow leads England to win
+Brilliant Bairstow leads England to victory

 Electric England delight packed Trent Bridge

-The 17,000 people who grabbed the free tickets on offer knew England had a chance of pulling off a special win, but no-one could have predicted the way New Zealand would be steamrollered in quite such spectacular fashion.
+The 17,000 people who grabbed the free tickets on offer knew England had a chance of pulling off a special win, but no-one could have predicted the way New Zealand would be steamrollered in such spectacular fashion.

 From 224-7 overnight, leading by 238, the Black Caps edged to 284 all out, leaving England the stiff task of scoring at more than four an over.

 The home side had the benefit of a flat pitch and New Zealand being without injured fast bowler Kyle Jamieson.
-Even then, the run-chase was truly remarkable.
+Even then, the run-chase was truly staggering.

-England had been adamant about their intent to pursue any target, and this was an awesome demonstration of what they can be capable of under Stokes and McCullum.
+England had been adamant about their intent to pursue any target and this was an awesome demonstration of what they can be capable of under Stokes and McCullum.

 It resulted in victory in one of the most entertaining matches of all time.
 The 224 fours and 24 sixes is a new record for the most boundaries hit in a single Test.